vahidbaharvand/test4z/samples/README.md

         npm install

-2. Run the following command and enter the ZOSMF specific information.
+2. Run the following command and enter the Z/OSMF specific information.
 Ask your mainframe administrator for the information.

         npm run setZosmf